tabbykatz/resume/README.md

 - Proficient: git, Bash, C, Python, JavaScript, SQL, HTML
 - Current focus: Ruby, Rails, React, PostgreSQL, CSS
+- Curious: Kotlin
 - Familiar: Docker, Flask, NGINX, Puppet, Next.js, Rspec, Datadog
 - Not afraid of: Learning new languages or technologies

 ## Experiences

 ### Upstart, Remote (Jan 2022-Current)
+Upstart is a machine learning driven fintech enabling effortless credit based on true risk.
+I belong to a backend engineering team working in Ruby on Rails and Python to assist ML in making instant credit decisions.

+Software Engineer III

+- Currently working on 3rd Party vendor integrations to increase instant approval and prevent fraud
+- Watch this space!

 Software Engineer (Intern)

-Upstart is a machine learning focused fintech enabling effortless credit based on true risk.
-I belong to a backend engineering team working in Ruby on Rails and Python to assist ML in making instant credit decisions.

 - Maintain ownership of and built full-stack internal tooling to monitor and respond to fraud
 - Work with stakeholders to develop database schema, permissions, Redis caching, and user interface